Find Trade Colleges

 Read full report on Allied Health Professions at Forsyth Technical Community College

-Read full report on Allied Health Professions at Cleveland Community College
+Full Allied Health Professions at Cleveland Community College Report

-Wake Technical Community College ranked #6 on this year’s Best Allied Health Professions Basic Certificate Trade Schools in North Carolina list.
+Wake Technical Community College came in at #6 in this year’s edition of the Best Allied Health Professions Basic Certificate Trade Schools in North Carolina ranking.
 Wake Technical Community College is a very large public school located in the suburb of Raleigh.

-Read full report on Allied Health Professions at Wake Technical Community College
+Full Allied Health Professions at Wake Technical Community College Report

 With a ranking of #8, Edgecombe Community College did quite well on this year’s best schools for allied health professions students working on their basic certificate.
 Edgecombe Community College is a small public school located in the rural area of Tarboro.

-Davidson County Community College did quite well in this year’s ranking of the best places for allied health professions students to get a basic certificate.
-It came in at #9 on the list.
+Davidson County Community College came in at #9 in this year’s edition of the Best Allied Health Professions Basic Certificate Trade Schools in North Carolina ranking.
 DCCC is a small public school located in the rural area of Thomasville.

-Blue Ridge Community College did quite well in this year’s ranking of the best places for allied health professions students to get a basic certificate.
-It came in at #10 on the list.
-Blue Ridge Community College is a small public school located in the large suburb of Flat Rock.
+With a ranking of #10, Blue Ridge Community College did quite well on this year’s best schools for allied health professions students working on their basic certificate.
+Blue Ridge Community College is a small public school located in the suburb of Flat Rock.

 Full Allied Health Professions at Blue Ridge Community College Report